zuhaibAkhatr/zuhaibAkhatr/README.md

 ## 🚀 About Me
 Experienced Web Developer with a demonstrated history of working in the information technology and services industry.
-Skilled in JavaScript Nodejs / typescript express.js nestjs , Bootstrap, material-Ui and databases like SQL NoSQL with Strong engineering professional graduated from preston university islamabad.
+Skilled in JavaScript Nodejs / typescript express.js nestjs , Bootstrap, material-Ui and databases like SQL NoSQL.

 ## 🔗 Links